mrborges23/mypage.github.io/tutorial_2.md

 8. Once the analyses are finished, open the `Mr Bayes Consensus tree` using the `iTol` viewer.
 You can alternatively download the Newick file to your computer and open it in `Seaview`.
 In `iTol` go to the `Advanced` bar and display the bootstraps.
 By default, bootstraps are represented graphically, but we want to see the actual bootstraps values.
 For that, choose the option `text` instead.

 9. Download the file `Mr Bayes All Runs Outputs`, where you can find the `align.nx.p` and the `align.nx.t` outputs.
 These include the MCMC sampled parameters (exchangeabilities and base composition) and trees, respectively.
-Open the first file in a spreadsheet and analyze MCMC convergence for some of the parameters.
+Open the first file in a spreadsheet and analyze the convergence of the MCMC chains for some of the parameters via scatter plots.
 Was 0.25 a good choice for a burn-in fraction?

 According to the Bayesian phylogeny, do we have evidence that the gastroenterologist deliberately infected the victim with HIV-infected blood from one of their patients?
 Support your conclusions using the obtained branch support values.